m-que/Recipes-Ratings-Project/README.md

 <iframe src="assets/fig2.html" width=800 height=600 frameBorder=0></iframe>

-Even without the outliers, one can see that there is a large right skew, which indicates that most of the recipes have a lower proportion of time.
+Even without the outliers, one can see that there is a large right skew, which indicates that most recipes take a short amount of time as opposed to a long amount of time.
 In addition, one can see that most recipes have minutes that are a multiple of 5, which may be due to recipe contributors being more likely to input an estimated recipe preparation time rather than the exact time.
 The graph is centered around 30, meaning most recipes have a preparation time of 30 minutes.

 ### Bivariate Analysis